awsdocs/amazon-mq-developer-guide/doc_source/connecting-to-amazon-mq.md

 ## If using Amazon VPC peering, avoid client IPs in CIDR range `10.0.0.0/16`<a name="best-practices-activemq-vpc-cidr-restriction"></a>

- If you are setting up Amazon VPC peering between on\-premis infrastructure and your Amazon MQ broker, you must not configure client connections with IPs in CIDR range `10.0.0.0/16`\.
+ If you are setting up Amazon VPC peering between on\-premises infrastructure and your Amazon MQ broker, you must not configure client connections with IPs in CIDR range `10.0.0.0/16`\.